What is the accuracy of the flow sensor?

 The API is documented here: https://droople.readme.io

-Then your API Key is available in your profile (I have created one especially for you): https://app.droople.com/users/profile
+Then your API Key is available in your profile: https://app.droople.com/users/profile

 However, if you just want to get the data out of the platform for post-processing, it would be easier to just use the CSV export function on the charts: